smumriak/AppKid/README.md

 		glib \
 		pango
 	```

-#### **Any Other Linux distros**
-Installation is pretty much the same as on any Debian-based Linux, just using your local package manager.
-Specific stuff is in swift and Vulkan SDK installation, but if you are running something that is not Debian-based - you can probably do the installation yourself (instructions for rpm-based distros will be added in future).
-#### **Windows**
-Well, not there.
-Sorry about that.
 ## Development
 ~~I recommend generating the Xcode project via `swift package generate-xcodeproj` and opening it because indexing and build target generation is just faster this way, but you can also open `Packge.swift` in Xcode and it will be pretty much the same user experience.~~